Vishal211002/PowerBI_dashboard_project/README.md

 Operational Analysis

 2.How does shipping time affect customer satisfaction and repeat purchases?
-Ans - From the report it is observed that average shipping time is 5 days.
-A little decrease in
-      shipping time is recommended to increase customer attraction.
+2. From the report it is observed that average shipping time is 5 days.
+A little decrease in shipping time is recommended to increase customer attraction.
 Fast and efficient delivery would definitely increases customer satisfaction and  purchasing power.

 Geographical Analysis

 3.Identify any geographical factors influencing sales performance.
-Ans- Geographical factors such as undeveloped countries having inefficient distribution
-     channels due to poor transport system and unmanageable delivery system would decreases the sales performance to a greater extent.
-From the report it is observed that sales performance is low in Africa while Australia and India would greatly increases the sales performance.
+3. Geographical factors such as undeveloped countries having inefficient distribution channels due to poor transport system and unmanageable delivery system would decreases the sales performance to a greater extent.
+From the report it is observed that sales performance is low in
+Africa while Australia and India would greatly increases the sales performance.